EvernodeXRPL/evernode-js-client/docs/reference-api-common.md

 <br>

 ## Refresh the evernode config - `async refreshConfig()`
-Loads the configs from XRPL hook and updates the in memory config.
+Loads the configs from Xahau hook and updates the in memory config.

 ### Response format
 This is a void function.